 Technology is advancing at a remarkable pace; the lasers used today weren't even considered five years ago, and in three years they will probably be totally obsolete.
 When Lula is old enough to make her own decision about it, the "before one year" condition may no longer exist.

-Removing the birthmark hurts.
+hurts.
 She will cry.
 I will have made a choice that causes her pain.

 Or I will have made a choice that causes her pain when some pissy nine-year-old calls her Red Arm.